-^{} Equivalent pre-tax dividends/yields are computed assuming a shareholder receives dividends from other sources in excess of the £5,000 per year tax-free dividend allowance (which became effective from April 2016 but will reduced to £2,000 from April 2018).
-From April 2016, Higher Rate taxpayers pay tax on dividends in excess of the £5,000 tax-free allowance at the rate of 32.5% and Additional Rate taxpayers (taxable income in excess of £150,000) pay tax on dividends in excess of the £5,000 tax-free allowance at the rate of 38.1%.
+- Dividend targets are intentions only.
+No forecasts are intended or should be inferred.
+For eligible VCT investors (i.e. UK Residents aged over 18 years), there is no liability to tax on dividends and no Capital Gains Tax on realised gains.
+An investment limit of £200,000 per person per tax year applies. - Equivalent pre-tax dividends/yields are computed assuming a shareholder receives dividends from other sources in excess of the £2,000 per year tax-free dividend allowance (which became effective from April 2018).
+Higher Rate taxpayers pay tax on dividends in excess of the £2,000 tax-free allowance at the rate of 32,5% and Additional Rate taxpayers (taxable income in excess of £150,000) pay tax on dividends in excess of the £5,000 tax-free allowance at the rate of 38.1%.